 This input powers down all device functions with the exception of the CNA circuit to conserve power in portable or battery powered applications.
 It must be held high for at least 3.5ms to assure a successful reset after power down.
-This pin is equipped with Bus Hold circuitry and supports an optional isolation barrier.
+This pin supports an optional isolation barrier.